-We recommend experimenting with different settings until you find what works best in your SiteMinder environment.
+We recommend experimenting with different settings until you find what works best in your CA SiteMinder[®] environment.

 Note: For multiprocess web servers (such as an Apache-based server in pre-fork mode), you can reduce this number of sockets to one.
-Because each process uses only a single thread to communicate with the SiteMinder Policy Server, only one socket is required.
+Because each process uses only a single thread to communicate with the CA SiteMinder[®] Policy Server, only one socket is required.

-Estimate a Peak Authentication Rate (see page 77)
+Estimate a Peak Authentication Rate (see page 91) Estimate a Peak Request Rate (see page 106)